We may earn commissions from the affiliate links. Learn more

 Written by Jason Wise

-Hello!
-I’m the editor at EarthWeb, with a particular interest in business and technology topics, including social media, privacy, and cryptocurrency.
-As an experienced editor and researcher, I have a passion for exploring the latest trends and innovations in these fields and sharing my insights with our readers.
+I’m the editor of EarthWeb’s blog— with a particular interest in online shopping, content creation and marketing, digital finance, and cryptocurrency.
+As an experienced consumer analyst I have a passion for exploring the latest trends and innovations in these fields and sharing my insights with our readers.
 I also enjoy testing and reviewing products, and you’ll often find my reviews and recommendations on EarthWeb.
-With a focus on providing informative and engaging content, I am committed to ensuring that EarthWeb remains a leading source of news and analysis in the tech industry.
+With a focus on providing informative and engaging content, I am committed to ensuring that EarthWeb remains a leading source of deals for savvy shoppers, plus industry news and analysis.